I’m going to be straight with you:

 - Product category (i.e., if you sell “diet dog food for bulldogs,” they will search for that particular keyword)

-Once a user starts to evaluate different products, they make searches with words related to a specific product, like:
+Once a user starts to evaluate different products, they make searches with keywords related to a specific product, like:

 - Product features